AM311/Cybersecurity_Report/home.md

 ### Configuring the Machines

-Once all the machines and their OSs have been installed, it is necessary to properly configure them in order to practicaly realize the described scenario.

-Since the configuration of an OS is not the main goal of the document, many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the presented scenario.
+Since the configuration of an OS is not the main goal of the document, many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the described scenario.
-For these reasons, the images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down in order to being able to use them:
+For these reasons, the images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down:

  - **Kali Linux** machine: ==click here==;
  - **Windows 7** machine: ==click here==;
  - **DC/DHCP server**: ==click here==;
  -  **DNS/File server**: ==click here==;

 The **Kali** machine runs a default OS with no changes.
-The IP address has been statically configured to `10.0.2.15` in order to being able to communicate with the devices in the domain.
+The IP address has been statically configured to `10.0.2.15` so it can communicate with the devices in the domain.
 Additional packets and libraries like `impacket` and `kiwi` have been installed in the `metasploit` framework.

 The **Windows 7** machine, named `WIN7`, joins the domain and receives a dynamical IP address via DHCP.